 Click Here for tab for Self Care by Mac Miller

 The track is primarily driven by electronic drums and synthesizer pads.
-However, there is a clearly discernible chord progression that translates very well to the guitar, in terms of how you outline these chords, whether by strumming or making a finger-picked arrangement, is entirely up to your own creativity.
-It’s a great song you can have a lot of fun with!
+However, there is a clearly discernible chord progression that translates very well to the guitar in terms of how you outline these chords.
+Whether by strumming or making a finger-picked arrangement, it’s entirely up to your own creativity.
+This is a great song you can have a lot of fun with!

 The first thing to note about this song is that it uses an alternate tuning which is E B E G# B E. This allows you to play all of the most common sections without fretting any notes at all on the guitar!
-Making this the easiest song to play on this list.
+This makes it the easiest song to play on this list.

 Somebody Else by The 1975